antvis/G2/site/docs/manual/core/coordinate/transpose.en.md

 order: 2
 ---

-Transpose is a coordinate system transformation that transforms (x, y) to (y, x), commonly used for conversion between bar charts and column charts.
+Transpose is a coordinate system transformation that transforms (x, y) to (y, x), commonly used for converting between bar charts and column charts.

 ## Getting Started